 3.3.2 If the quality of the tests appears unsatisfactory, the following procedure shall be applied:

-3.3.2.1 One on-board sewage treatment plant shall be taken from the series and tested by means of random sample measurements in the normal load condition of the Appendix VII after one day operation.
-The treated sewage must according to the test methods in Appendix VII not exceed the values set out in Article 14a.02(2), Table 2;
+3.3.2.1 One on-board sewage treatment plant shall be taken from the series and tested by means of random sample measurements in the normal load condition of the Appendix 9 after one day operation.
+The treated sewage must according to the test methods in Appendix 9 not exceed the values set out in paragraph 8B-4.2.2, Table 2;

 3.3.2.2 Should any on-board sewage treatment plant taken from the series fail to satisfy the requirements laid down in point 3.3.2.1 the manufacturer may ask for random sample measurements to be carried out on a number of on-board sewage treatment plants of the same specification taken from the series.
 This new sample must include the on-board sewage treatment plant originally taken.
 The manufacturer shall determine the scope n of the series in consultation with the competent authority.
 The on-board sewage treatment plants shall undergo testing by means of random sample measurement with the exception of the plant originally taken.
 The arithmetical mean () of the results obtained with the random sample of the on-board sewage treatment plant must then be determined.
 The series